ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Theme Setup

-In this tutorial I will use the [underscore](http://underscores.me/) as the base theme.
+In this tutorial, I will use the [underscore](http://underscores.me/) as the base theme.
 To download it, navigate to [underscores.me](http://underscores.me/), generate a new theme and give it a name like `gulp-wordpress`, download it to the WordPress themes directory, then activate it from the dashboard.

-From the command line, navigate to the `gulp-wordpress` theme directory where you have added the theme, for example in my case:
+From the command line, navigate to the `gulp-wordpress` directory where you have added the theme, for example in my case:

 ```
 cd ~/www/wordpress/wp-content/themes/gulp-wordpress